usefmtly

 What can I use this for?

-Random country generators are popular for geography trivia games — players must name the capital city, population, continent, or flag of whatever country comes up.
-Teachers use them for classroom activities like "research this country in 5 minutes" or blank-map challenges.
-Travelers use them for spontaneous destination inspiration or "spin the globe" bucket list building.
-Game designers use them for procedural world-building.
-They are also useful for A/B testing regional content, randomly assigning countries in Model UN simulations, and generating test data for applications that handle international addresses.
+Random country generators are popular for geography trivia games — players can name the capital city, population, continent, flag colors, or neighboring countries for whatever country appears.
+Teachers use them for quick classroom prompts like “research this country in 5 minutes,” blank-map challenges, and fair country assignments for group projects.
+Travelers use them for spontaneous destination inspiration or “spin the globe” bucket list ideas.
+They are also useful for Model UN simulations, writing prompts, party games, and test data when an app needs realistic country names.

 Are territories included?